 These are simplified versions, redrawn from definitive maps produced by the Botanical Society of Britain and Ireland.
 Published as: Plant Atlas 2020: mapping changes in the distribution of the British and Irish flora.
-P.A.Stroh, K.J.Walker, T.A.Humphrey, O.L.Prescott & R.J.Burkmar, 2023, Princeton University Press, New Jersey.
+Peter A.Stroh and co-authors, 2023, Princeton University Press, New Jersey.
 These maps and related information are freely accessible to use [https://plantatlas2020.org/].
-This information was collected over many decades by thousands of volunteer botanists, and mapped as present or absent in 10km squares.
+This information was collected over many decades by thousands of volunteer botanists, and mapped as present or absent in 10km squares over this entire area.
 This shows the range of a species but not its density per area.
 Names of species used here, and information on seasonality and habitat, are from this atlas.